Okashanadeem/BanoQabil/BanoQabil 4.0 web-03/class 02/README.md

 ---

-## 🔹 Classes and Prototypes
+## 🏛️ Classes and Prototypes

-JavaScript uses prototype-based inheritance under the hood, even in class syntax.
+JavaScript uses prototype-based inheritance under the hood, even when using class syntax.

 ```js
 class User {